camoril/gw2-teams/README.md

 - **Data Management**:
   - **Local Storage**: All data persists in your browser.
   - **Import/Export**: Support for JSON (full/filtered) and CSV formats.
+  - **Reset Roster**: One-click option to clear all data and start fresh.
   - **Squads**: Import external rosters as separate squads to compare or merge.

 ## Usage